casper-ecosystem/cep18/cep18/README.md

 ### MintBurn

-The `MintBurn` modality dictates whether tokens managed by a given instance of a CEP-18 contract can be minted or burnt after contract installation.
+The `MintBurn` modality dictates whether tokens managed by a given instance of a CEP-18 contract can be minted or burned after contract installation.

 **IMPORTANT: This mode cannot be changed once the contract has been installed.**